How To Control Sales For An Office Based Business

 When it comes to the working environment it’s best to have a quiet space where important calls will not be interrupted.
 If your office sounds like it’s in chaos then it will send the wrong message to the client.
 Laughing, loud music and bickering send the wrong message.
 So, make sure the environment is set up for success for your sales team.
 If possible, give them a quiet space to take calls and work within.
 Even within an open plan office, having a small space away from the team will make a big difference.

 Finally, consider the trust you have in your team.
 Control and management are two different things.
-Of course, it’s important to all work together in harmony, but you can’t control every fibre of a person let alone an entire team.
+Of course, it’s important to all work together in harmony, but you can’t control every fibre of a person let alone the entire sales process from an office-based business.
 So, create a space for them to thrive and spot areas for reform, rather than areas to control.